-Fit muscles have strength, endurance, mass and CSA (cross sectional area) if you want to be technical.
-However, there is no state of muscular fitness even alluding to tone.
+Fit muscles have strength and endurance.
+Athletic performance also includes power.
+However, there is no state of muscular fitness even alluding to “tone.”

 Some people shy away from muscle growth because they see images of body builders pumped up on steroids.
 But those men and women train for hours a day at extreme intensities and their results are determined by genetics as well as the use of supplements.
 They are the exception rather than the rule.
-For most people, muscle building means a modest increase that is just enough to reveal the shape of major muscle groups.
+For most people, muscle building means a modest increase.